evaisabelberg/George/README.md

 # George
 *Bridging the gap between humans and home automation*

-A home automation UI for HomeSeer
+George is a home automation UI for HomeSeer and was developed as a Bachelor's degree examination project.

 ## Prerequisites
 - Node.js